syedhyder004/tk/README.md

-# TP
+# TK

-TP stands for Tax Partner is a web and mobile application for the auditors, ca, financial instituions to manage their taxes easily.
+TK stands for Tax King is a web and mobile application for the auditors, ca, financial instituions to manage their taxes easily.

 ### Tech

-TP uses a number of open source projects to work properly:
+TK uses a number of open source projects to work properly:

 * [Angular.js] - HTML enhanced for web apps!
 * [Sublime Editor] - awesome web-based text editor